dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/buildtime-openapi.md

 :::code language="xml" source="~/fundamentals/openapi/samples/9.x/BuildTime/csproj/MyTestApi.csproj.html" id="snippet_1" highlight="2":::

-In the following example, the OpenAPI document is generated in the `MyOpenApiDocs` directory, which is a sibling directory of the project directory:
+In the following example, the OpenAPI document is generated in the `MyOpenApiDocs` directory, which is a sibling directory to the project directory:

 :::code language="xml" source="~/fundamentals/openapi/samples/9.x/BuildTime/csproj/MyTestApi.csproj.html" id="snippet2" highlight="2":::

 ### Modify the output file name

 By default, the generated OpenAPI document has the same name as the app's project file.
-To modify the name of the generated file, set the `--file-name` argument in the `OpenApiGenerateDocumentsOptions` property:
+To modify the name of the generated file, set the `--file-name` argument in the `OpenApiGenerateDocumentsOptions` property:zz

 :::code language="xml" source="~/fundamentals/openapi/samples/9.x/BuildTime/csproj/MyTestApi.csproj.html" id="snippet_file_name" highlight="2":::